 James earned his North Carolina Unlimited Plumbing License in 1982.
 He worked with a large plumbing company in Durham, NC until 1986 when he accepted a Maintenance Supervisors position with Duke University Medical Center.
 In 1996 James left Duke for a Maintenance Director position with Beverly Health Care in Brandon, FL.
 He started Walker’s Plumbing Service in 1999.
 In 2006 he sold WPS to start up a renewable energy company Integro Earth Fuels in Asheville, NC.
 At Integro they built the world’s first wood torrefaction pilot plant.
 James ran the pilot plant for 14 months, then moved into facilities development where he took the processes developed in the pilot plant and worked with engineers to develop a functional production facility.
 During the development of the production facility James designed, constructed and managed Integro’s research lab.
 Once construction started on the Integro production facility he moved into the Project Management and Safety Manager rolls.
 Due to changing regulations and markets for torrefaction James decided to leave Integro to become a member of the DYF family.

 James has been an active student of the Martials Arts of Shito Ryu Karate and Hakka Ryu Jujitsu since 1992.
-In 2013 he helped develop a kids self-protection class at the Greenville, SC dojo he was training.
-The class was not just martial arts.
-The class focused on stranger recognition, what to do when approached or grabbed by a stranger, and self-protection techniques.
+In 2013 he helped develop a self-protection class for kids in Greenville, SC.

 Contact James at firstname.lastname@example.org or 559-335-2403